bd-agora/bdcmphandler/README.md

 ## ⚠️ Notes

-Replace {_SERVER_LOCATIO_} with your production server URL when deploying to a live environment.
+Replace {_SERVER_LOCATION_} with your production server URL when deploying to a live environment.

 ## 📜 License